 Evidently Mary had a more than professional relationship with Grant as they were engaged to be married at one time.
 The marriage to Grant did not come off.
 Instead, Mary remained single and independent until 1947 when she wed the love of her life, George, and began to wind down her acting career.
 Unfortunately, George died suddenly of a heart attack at the age of 55; Mary was heartbroken and never remarried.

 Mary had received the Speedster from George in 1955 as a gift for her 49th birthday.
 She never sold it, and continued to drive it until she was 87!
 Mary ultimately gave the Speedster to her beloved godson, Stuart Erwin, Jr. (who also had a career in film and television).
-Erwin invested some $36,000 in mechanical and cosmetic restoration of the Speedster, work done by well-known shop Hot Rods & Custom Stuff in Escondido, CA. (I have receipts that document and detail over $30K of this restoration work.
+Erwin invested over $36,000 in mechanical and cosmetic restoration of the Speedster, work done by well-known shop Hot Rods & Custom Stuff in Escondido, CA. (I have receipts that document and detail this restoration work.
 And by my personal experience-- having owned and driven several vintage cars-- it is money in the bank, money saved, if you buy an antique car that has already undergone restoration.)